Information and resources for SUNY Geneseo students during the COVID-19 pandemic.

 Bathrooms are limited to 50 percent occupancy and are only to be used by residents in that particular section of the residence hall floor (suite and townhouse residents have their own bathrooms and only need to abide by the 50 percent occupancy rule).

 Residence Hall access will be limited to assigned residents, residence hall staff, custodial workers, and cleaning staff.
 Parents, friends, family, non-residents, off-campus students, and others are not allowed to enter the residence halls.
-Residents are not permitted to visit another resident's room (even within the same residence hall).
 Given the concerns of limited physical distancing in closed quarters, weather permitting, students are encouraged to make use of outdoor spaces for visiting with friends.